-Sec.
+SEC.
 216. That for the purpose of the normal tax only there shall be allowed the following credits:

-- (a) The amount received as dividends from a corporation which is taxable under this title upon its net income, and amounts received as dividends from a personal service corporation out of earnings or profits upon which income tax has been imposed by Act of Congress; - (b) The amount received as interest upon obligations of the United States and bonds issued by the War Finance Corporation, which is included in gross income under section 213; - (c) In the case of a single person, a personal exemption of \$1,000, or in the case of the head of a family or a married person living with husband or wife, a personal exemption of \$2,000.
-A husband and wife living together shall receive but one personal exemption of \$2,000 against their aggregate net income; and in case they make separate returns, the personal exemption of \$2,000 may be taken by either or divided between them; - (d) \$200 for each person (other than husband or wife) dependent upon and receiving his chief support from the taxpayer, if such dependent person is under eighteen years of age or is incapable of self-support because mentally or physically defective. - (e) In the case of a nonresident alien individual who is a citizen or subject of a country which imposes an income tax, the credits allowed in subdivisions (c) and (d) shall be allowed only if such country allows a similar credit to citizens of the United States not residing in such country.
+(a) The amount received as dividends from a corporation which is taxable under this title upon its net income, and amounts received as dividends from a personal service corporation out of earnings or profits upon which income tax has been imposed by Act of Congress;

+(b) The amount received as interest upon obligations of the United States and bonds issued by the War Finance Corporation, which is included in gross income under section 213;

+(c) In the case of a single person, a personal exemption of \$1,000, or in the case of the head of a family or a married person living with husband or wife, a personal exemption of \$2,000.
+A husband and wife living together shall receive but one personal exemption of \$2,000 against their aggregate net income; and in case they make separate returns, the personal exemption of \$2,000 may be taken by either or divided between them;

-ART.
+(d) \$200 for each person (other than husband or wife) dependent upon and receiving his chief support from the taxpayer, if such dependent person is under eighteen years of age or is incapable of self-support because mentally or physically defective.

+(e) In the case of a nonresident alien individual who is a citizen or subject of a country which imposes an income tax, the credits allowed in subdivisions (c) and (d) shall be allowed only if such country allows a similar credit to citizens of the United States not residing in such country.

+Arr.
 301. Credits against net income.-For the purpose of imposing the normal tax the taxpayer's net income as computed pursuant to section 212 of the statute and articles 21-26 is first reduced by the sum of the allowable credits.
-These include dividends (as defined in section 201 and articles 1541-1549) received other than from foreign corporations having no income from sources within the United States: interest not entirely exempt from tax received upon obligations of the United States and bonds of the War Finance Corporation; a personal exemption; and a credit for dependents.
-Consequently, the normal tax does not apply to dividends from domestic corporations or from foreign corporations deriving income from sources within the United States, or to interest on any obligations of the United States.
+These include dividends (as defined in section 201 and articles 1541-1549) received other than from foreign corporations having no income from sources within the United States or domestic corporations not taxable upon their net incomes under Title II of the statute; interest not entirely exempt from tax received upon obligations of the United States and bonds of the War Finance Corporation; a personal exemption; and a credit for dependents.
+Consequently, the normal tax does not apply to dividends from domestic corporations taxable under Title II of the statute on their net incomes or from foreign corporations deriving income from sources within the United States, or to interest on any obligations of the United States.
 See section 213 (b) of the statute and articles 77-82 and 1131.
-For the purpose of imposing the surtax the taxpaver's net income is entitled to none of these credits.
+For the purpose of imposing the surtax the taxpayer's net income is entitled to none of these credits.
 As to credits allowed corporations, see section 236 and article 591.